 Reading High School Battles Archbishop Ryan in PIAA Semifinal

-Reading head coach Rick Perez gets a hug from fan and childhood friend, Paul Zaorski, of Reading, during the PIAA semifinal matchup between Archbishop Ryan and Reading High School on Tuesday evening, March 21, 2017 at Temple University's Liacouras Center.
+Archbishop Ryan senior Chris Palantino, Reading senior Tyron Nesby, Archbishop Ryan senior Izaiah Brockington and Reading senior Tymir Comfort battle for the rebound during the PIAA semifinal matchup between Archbishop Ryan and Reading High School on Tuesday evening, March 21, 2017 at Temple University's Liacouras Center.

 Start the conversation, or Read more at PennLive.com.